 Children.

-Zolopant® 40 mg is indicated for the treatment of reflux-esophagitis in children 12 years of age and above.
-The drug is not recommended for use in children under 12 years of age as the data about the safety and efficacy of pantoprazole for this age category are limited.
+The drug is not recommended for use in children under 12 years of age because of limited data on the safety and efficacy of the drug in this age group.

 Overdose.

 The symptoms of overdose are unknown.

 Intravenous doses up to 240 mg over 2 minutes were well tolerated.
 Since pantoprazole is extensively bound to proteins it is not a readily dialysable drug.